biruwon/biruwon.github.io/_drafts/testing.md

 <p>On this post I'll try to answer some of the questions that I asked myself when writing tests.
 There are plenty of
-information on the internet about what's an unit test, some katas to start with it, etc but there is a big different between the typical example and production code</p>

-<p>I won't talk about what's an unit or an integration test, or a mock, or what's is TDD as there are enough information
+information on the internet about what's an unit test, some katas to start with it, etc but there is a big different between the typical example and production code.
+You'll find too what's an integration test, or a mock, or what's TDD as there are enough information out there</p>
-out there</p>

 <h2 class="section-heading">To mock or not to mock</h2>